lykkelig/World_Weather_Analysis/README.md

 # UofM-Data-Viz-Analytics-Boot-Camp
 # Ron Hankey - University of Minnesota Data Visualization and Analytics Boot Camp
-#                   Assignment: Challenge 19 - World_Weather_Analysiss
+#                   Assignment: Challenge 6 - World_Weather_Analysis
 #                           Student: Ron Hankey
 #                           Date: June 15, 2022

-# Module 19 - WeatherPy with Python API's
+# Module 6 - WeatherPy with Python API's

 ## Overview of Project
 * This was a fun project to randomly select a vacation spot based on minimum and maximum temperatures.